hectorcorrea/jaguarDb/README.md

     // filter where fieldA == 'a' or fieldB == 'b'
     // filter where fieldA > 'a'

-Add support for "indexes".
-Fields indexed will be kept in index.json file so that we don't have to reach out for the individual file for each record when searching indexed fields.

 Allow for sorting operations.